-The United States and Israel reached an understanding on February 18, 2010 which concerns several longstanding issues regarding Israel's intellectual property rights (IPR) regime for pharmaceutical products.
+The United States and Israel reached an understanding on February 18, 2010 concerning several longstanding issues regarding Israel's intellectual property rights (IPR) regime for pharmaceutical products.
 These issues include improving data protection, the terms of patents for pharmaceutical products, and provisions on the publication of patent applications in Israel.
-The United States is currently working with the Israeli government to complete implementation of the understanding.
+In 2012, Israel completed the first phase of the agreement by submitting legislation specified in the agreement to the Knesset, where two of the three pieces of legislation have been enacted.
+In September 2012, as a result of this action, the United States moved Israel from the Special 301 Priority Watch list to the Watch list.
+The United States is currently working with the Israeli government to ensure that the final piece of legislation is enacted in a form consistent with the understanding.
+The United States is also concerned with Israel's Copyright legislation, lax enforcement over IP infringement, and interpretation of its commitments for data protection on biologics.